-4 Conclusions
+5 Conclusions

-This paper concentrates on the long term determinants of the retirement decisions and on the future evolution of social security system and early retirement provisions.
-In our politico-economic environment, every period a young lowincome median voter determines the social security contribution by considering the evolution of the early retirement behavior.
+This paper concentrates on the role of the income effects as long term determinants of the retirement decisions and on their impact on the future evolution of social security system and early retirement provisions.
+In our politico-economic environment, every period a young low income median voter determines the social security contribution by considering the evolution of the early retirement behavior.
 We emphasize the role of substitution and income effects in these retirement decisions.
-The incentive effects have been analyzed by a large empirical literature, which shows how (at the margin) non-actuarially fair pension systems may induce rational agents to retire early, by reducing the opportunity cost of leisure.
+The incentive effects have been analyzed by a large empirical literature, which shows how non-actuarially fair (at the margin) pension systems may induce rational agents to retire early, by reducing the opportunity cost of leisure.
 Income effects have instead largely been neglected in models of retirement and social security, despite the empirical evidence suggesting that variation in income and wealth do modify individual retirement decisions.